Check out the some videos and pictures of the VE6AO club station at http://ve6ao.shawwebspace.ca/ to see some of our members in action.

-QSL UPDATE JANUARY 1, 2013.
-I am completely caught up on all Direct and Bureau.
-Hurray!
+QSL UPDATE June 10, 2014.
+I am completely caught up on all Direct cards and Bureau cards.

 STAMPEDE CITY AWARD.For Stampede City Award questions ask Mike at e-mail VE6TC@rac.ca.
 General questions:VE6AO@rac.ca Check out the club website for details about the Stampede City Award at:

 QSL Manager and QSL Question:VE6TN@shaw.ca.
 The VE6AO is a beautiful full colour QSL of the Calgary Stampede rodeo.

 DIRECT QSL.
 Please include an SAE and $3 USD "Green Stamp" for DX and $2 USD for USA or an IRC to cover the cost of return postage.
 Postage rates have increased and the US dollar value has decreased so $1 USD doesn't cover the cost anymore.
 For those of you new to QSL'ing, a green stamp means a $1 USD bill (money is green).
 An IRC is an international reply coupon which can be bought at a post office and is similar to sending a money order certificate.
 Green stamps are easier.